Last update on topic selection procedure: 25.02.2025 - Selection procedure for 2025S is available and starts 25.02.2025.

 WK06 - "Studienleistungs & Prüfungspass" Based on Ethereum Blockchain Technology

 The goal of this project is - starting out from a given demo implementation - to implement an application for a digital "Studienleistungs & Prüfungspass" (study performance & examination pass) based on blockchain technology.
-The pass will record the individual, required study achievments (like milestones, tests, etc.) during a course, the final grading of a course, and the collection of gradings of courses during the entire study (like a "Sammelzeugnis" currently used by the university).
+The pass will record the individual, required study achievements (like milestones, tests, etc.) during a course, the final grading of a course, and the collection of gradings of courses during the entire study (like a "Sammelzeugnis" currently used by the university).
 There are various stakeholders in this scenario: the students, the lectures of courses, and administration (like SPL).
 The implementation has to be realized based on Ethereum Blockchain technology, which provides the concept of Smart Contracts.
-Ethereum Smart Contract technology is one of the most promising implementations for smart behaviour of blockchain systems.
+Ethereum Smart Contract technology is one of the most promising implementations for smart behavior of blockchain systems.
 The focus will be on the proper design and implementation of smart contracts to capture most of the functionality of the application.

 - Technology: Ethereum Blockchain Infrastructure, on Linux of Windows, or on Cloud Infrastructure, Web-Technologies for implementing Web-based application, Docker.